Vijayanagar, Bengaluru

-Vijayanagara (formerly Vijayanagar), is a residential neighborhood in west Bangalore, India.
-It derives its name from the Vijayanagara empire that flourished in South India during the 15th and 16th centuries.
+Vijayanagar is a residential neighborhood in west Bangalore, India.
+It derives its name from the Vijayanagara Empire that flourished in South India during the 15th and 16th centuries.
 It is bound by Mysore Road and Magadi Road, with Chord Road cutting through.
-It is the northernmost area in South Bangalore.
+It is the north-western area in Bangalore.
+It is known for its well established roads, tree-lined streets, spacious parks and excellent metro connectivity.